samruh/Form-Parser-for-Wisconsin-Singers/README.md

-# Form-Parser-for-Wisconsin-Singers
+# Form Parser for Wisconsin Singers
 This is a script for parsing through the data returned from a form and making formatted sheets for use in the pre-show data gathering for Wisconsin Singers.
+The script is all written in javascript using the Google App Scripts development platform.
+The script is written for Google Sheets and operates on data sent there from a Google Form.
+Some of the features include error checking to make sure the correct sheet is active, ability to copy named ranges from a template to a new sheet, and special tags to format data in unique ways.